luringens/DoodleChess/README.md

 $ cd chess-syntax-highlighters
 ```

-Note: if you are using linux or mac, then you might have to do `chmod -x gradlew` first in order to be able to run the gradlew script
+Note: if you are using linux or mac, then you might have to do `chmod +x gradlew` first in order to be able to run the gradlew script

 ### Running